-To avoid harming bees with insecticide treatments, remember these points: do not spray crops in bloom; mow blooming weeds before treatment or spray when the blossoms are closed; avoid application during the time of day when field bees are most numerous; make application in the early morning or evening; and always read the label before use.
+To avoid harming bees with insecticide treatments, remember these points:

+- Do not spray crops in bloom; - Mow blooming weeds before treatment or spray when the blossoms are closed; - Avoid application during the time of day when field bees are most numerous; - Make application in the early morning or evening; and - Always read the label before use.

 If pesticides that are highly toxic to bees are used in strict accordance with label directions, little or no harm should be done to bees.
-Label statements on pesticides that are highly toxic to honey bees may carry a caution statement such as the following: "This product is highly toxic to bees exposed to direct treatment or residues on crops or weeds.
-Do not apply or allow to drift to weeds in bloom on which an economically significant number of bees are actively foraging.
-Protective information can be obtained from your Cooperative Extension."
+Label statements on pesticides that are highly toxic to honey bees may carry a caution statement such as: "This product is highly toxic to bees exposed to direct treatment or residues on blooming crops or weeds.
+Do not apply this product or allow it to drift to blooming crops or weeds if bees are visiting the treatment area."

-3.3 Verifying Pesticide Registration and Restricted-Use Status
+3.4 Verifying Pesticide Registration and Restricted-Use Status